 Staff who worked in the centre had received training in various aspects of infection control, such as infection prevention and control, and practical hand hygiene.
 Training in donning and doffing PPE and food safety management had also been made available to staff.
-A range of policy and guidance documents including an up-to-date infection control policy and infection prevention and control guidelines for disability services.
+A range of policy and guidance documents including an upto-date infection control policy and infection prevention and control guidelines for disability services.
+However, the inspector noted that there were gaps in the training records for 3-4 staff in a variety of areas.
+The person in charge stated that staff had completed this training but had failed to submit their up to date certificates at the time of the inspection.
+In addition, new staff members were also in the process of completing all mandatory training and their records also showed gaps in training completed.